Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 1300 gt

 I've come across some information in connection with the Norwegian Vim, stating that she rescued 4 men from Gudveig in the North Sea; year is given as 1939, but no further details are provided.
 Not sure if anything had happened to Gudveig at that time, or whether the year is simply an error.
-Gudveig is listed in the Norway-U.K. Convoy HN 7 in Jan.-1940, and as can be seen, Vim is also included.
+A. Hague has included Gudveig in the Norway-U.K. Convoy HN 7 in Jan.-1940, and as can be seen, Vim is also listed.
 This might be a coincidence, but it's possible that Gudveig and Vim were both returning to Norway later that month when Gudveig was sunk, and that Vim rescued 4 of her survivors(?).

 In a war time diary for the northeast of England (external site by Roy Ripley and Brian Pears) I found the following (may not necessarily be correct):